swoodberry202/Carol/README.md

 	this file runs like.py,follow.py, and unfollow.py at the same time. unfollow.py
 	this file unfollows the users that are not following you back.
-If you only want to unfollow and not perform the other actions that are performed in quickstart.py then just write "python unfollow.py" in terminal
+If you only want to unfollow and not perform the other actions that are performed in quickstart.py then just write "python unfollow.py" in terminal myPost.py
+	this generates a random caption off of the tags in tags.txt and picks a random photos from the posts folder tags.txt
+	this is a list of tags that the bot will use for posts as well as liking